richardvanhook/databasedotcom-oauth2/README.md

 * **`:endpoints`**

     Hash of remote access applications; at least one is required.
-Values must be generated via salesforce at Setup > App Setup > Develop > Remote Access.
+Values must be generated via [salesforce.com](http://salesforce.com/) at Setup > App Setup > Develop > Remote Access.
 Only one remote access application is needed for production, sandbox, or pre-release; separate entries are not necessary for My Domain.

     Example:
     ```ruby